 Val believes in developing children as life-long learners by providing them with opportunities to learn through inquiry, the encouragement of independence and the taking of action.
 Her classroom is stimulating, positive and well-resourced enabling the children to be motivated and encouraged to work hard and learn the moment they enter the room; it promotes student engagement.
 Positive attitudes are always encouraged and my classroom is a place of respect and tolerance.

 In her spare time, Val loves travelling and especially road trips with her husband.
 Cats are her favourite animal and she enjoys cooking...and eating!
-She is very much looking forward to joining the Excelsior team and living in Malaysia.
+She enjoys being part of the Excelsior team and living in Malaysia.
 Being Curriculum Coordinator has been both challenging and rewarding and she is proud of the way Excelsior is continuing to move forward and loves being a part of the Excelsior community.

 Her personal goal is to challenge students and watch them grow academically and socially, to meet their full potential.
 She ably supports students of different abilities and helps them progress as a class, and for the betterment of each individual.